metis-data/metis-book/docs/Prevention/Prevention_performance.md

 Metis needs to understand what happened in your application and in your database.
 To do that, your application needs to inform Metis about the interaction details and what queries were sent to the database.

 Metis uses OpenTelemetry to receive details about your application’s activity.
 OpenTelemetry is an open industry standard for capturing signals like traces, metrics, and logs.
 It’s very similar to your logging library and your application (or libraries like web server or SQL driver) most likely supports OpenTelemetry even now.
 Metis doesn’t own or develop OpenTelemetry.
 We just use it as a standard medium of communication.
+You don't need to use OpenTelemetry SDKs and you can just generate the correct payloads in different way.
 You can learn more about OpenTelemetry in [their documentation](https://opentelemetry.io/docs/what-is-opentelemetry/).

-Your application needs to generate REST and SQL traces, and send them to Metis Collector using JSON or gRPC.
+Your application needs to generate REST and SQL traces, and send them to Metis Telemetry Collector using JSON or gRPC.
 REST traces are used to capture the application activity within a workflow (like “checkout” API).
 SQL traces are used to extract the SQL statements that were sent to the database so Metis can analyze their performance.
 You need to enable traces in your web server (like Express.js or ASP.NET) and in your SQL driver (like pg or JDBC).
-You can send other traces (like filesystem, infrastructure, or hardware) to Metis Collector but they will be ignored.
+You can send other traces (like filesystem, infrastructure, or hardware) to Metis Telemetry Collector but they will be ignored.

 Below, we cover how you can instrument your application.